Ed94/VaultedVulkan/guides/1_Intro/Readme.md

 If you run the project now you should see your log pop up to the side with your message:
 ![img](https://i.imgur.com/O1ATSca.png)

-Once we get through this guide, you will have a console open, however this log can your fallback just in case the program fails.
+Once we get through this guide, you will have a console open, however this log can be your fallback just in case the program fails.

 ## xmain